HuzaifaAliHPC/FineTune_StableDiffusion_Anime/README.md

 # Dataset_Maker_Anime

-first run the Dataset Maker Anime file and connect it to your Google Drive for Dataset purpose afterwards upload your file into your Loras/[project_name]/dataset folder.
+- First run the Dataset Maker Anime file
+- Connect it to your Google Drive for Dataset purpose
+- Afterwards upload your file into your Loras/[project_name]/dataset folder.
-All process is automated then you can provide your global activation tags and other functionalities are also provided.
+- All process is automated then you can provide your global activation tags and other functionalities are also provided.

 # Lora Trainer Anime